 Impacts Parameters/descriptions Locations Frequencies Duration Transplanted corals Site D2 Quarterly for one year after transplantation During construction Natural corals Site C, Site B2, Site D2, and the Control Site.
 For Site D2 and the Control Site: Weekly at the first two weeks of dredging works for the desalination plant pipelines.
 If no exceedance was recorded, the monitoring schedule would be changed to biweekly till the pipeline construction works are finished.
 For Site C, B2 and the Control Site: Monthly for the first three months of the construction phase.
 If no exceedance was recorded, the monitoring schedule would be changed to quarterly during the rest of the construction phase.
 During Construction Marine Ecology Site C, Site D2 and the Control Site.
 First three months would be monthly conducted during the first two years of the operation phase.
 If no exceedance was recorded, the monitoring schedule would be changed to semi-annually, i.e. once in dry season and once in wet season.
-During Operation Second had Site D3, and at Site D2 if seagrasses were found during the baseline monitoring.
+During Operation Seagrass bed Site D3, and at Site D2 if seagrasses were found during the baseline monitoring.
 Weekly during the first two weeks of dredging works, and then biweekly till the pipeline construction works are finished.
-During Construction Seagrass bed Site D3, and at Site D2 if seagrasses were found during the baseline monitoring.
+During Construction Site D3, and at Site D2 if seagrasses were found during the baseline monitoring.
 During the first two years of the operation phase.
 The monitoring schedule during the first three months would be monthly.
 After that, the monitoring schedule would be changed to semi-annually, i.e. once in dry season and once in wet season.
 During Operation Landscape and Visual Audits to ensure effective implementation of mitigation measures Project area and at visual sensitive receivers Auditing inspections and reporting shall be undertaken once every two weeks of the construction phase and once every two months of the operation phase.
-During Construction and Operation Monitor probability Hole 2, Hole 11, The archaeologist should keep the AMO informed of the progress of watching brief.
-The archaeologist should submit progress reports every During Construction Land Contamination Total Sulphur and Total Lead Locations 2, 3, 6, 7 & 8 One month before commencement of work at the identified 5 hotspots During Construction General Site Conditions Environmental Site Inspection Works areas and areas affected by works Periodically (weekly basis) During Construction
+During Construction and Operation Archaeology (Watching Brief) Monitor archaeological potential sites at major cut areas Hole 2, Hole 11, Hole 12, Hole 14, Hole 15 and Hole 16.
+Hole 11, 2, Hole 14, 5 and HoleThe archaeologist should keep the AMO informed of the progress of watching brief.
+The archaeologist should submit progress reports every 3 months during the programme of the watching brief.During Land Contamination Total Sulphur and Total Lead Locations 2, 3, 6, 7 & 8 One month before commencement of work at the identified 5 hotspots During Construction General Site Conditions Environmental Site Inspection Works areas and areas affected by works Periodically (weekly basis) During Construction